-Although many individuals go directly to bondsmen or family members for bail, a criminal defense attorney may offer the best way to handle putting up bail.
+Although many individuals go directly to bondsmen or family members for bail, a San Diego bond hearing attorney may offer the best way to handle putting up bail.
 During a bond hearing, your attorney can make a case to have the bail amount reduced or completely eliminated.

 The gravity of the offense, criminal history, and public safety considerations are just a few of the factors a judge will examine before agreeing to reduce or eliminate a bail amount.
 For serious accusations including violent crimes and felonies, a judge may not be able to reduce or eliminate bail amounts unless there are other influencing factors.

 While you can argue for bail to be reduced or dropped on your own, the prosecution may look for ways to prove to the court that bail should actually be increased or that you should not be released on bond at all.
-Having a skilled criminal defense attorney by your side can help you present the information needed to get you out of the system so you can focus on building a defense for your case.
+Having a skilled San Diego bond hearing lawyer by your side can help you present the information needed to get you out of the system so you can focus on building a defense for your case.

-At The Law Office of George Gedulin, we start working for our clients immediately.
+At The Law Office of George Gedulin, our San Diego bond hearing attorneys start working for our clients immediately.
 Whether you are being investigated for a crime or have just been charged, we can help you understand and prepare for the next steps in your case.
 A large part of facing a trial involves getting through multiple court appearances.
 We can help you face those proceedings with confidence so we can focus on a strategy for getting the charges dismissed, earning an acquittal, or reducing the charges.

 Client charged with multiple sexual assault offenses, facing 16 years in prison.
 Convicted of One Count of Sex with a Minor, 2 years Jail, All other charges dismissed.